 - You will be completely healed within 4-6 weeks.

-Get in touch with us to learn more about our tattoo removal Vancouver, the lasers we use, what you can expect, and to get started!
+Get in touch with us to learn more about our laser tattoo removal aftercare treatment Vancouver, the lasers we use, what you can expect, and to get started!